shionhonda/IaGo/readme.md

 `$ python load.py`
 You need at least 32MB RAM to complete this step.
 4. Execute train_policy.py to train SL policy network.
-`$ python train_policy.py --policy=sl --epoch=30 --gpu=0`
+`$ python train_policy.py --policy=sl --epoch=10 --gpu=0`
 You need GPUs to complete this step.
-It will take about 2 days.
+It will take about 12 hours.
 5. Execute train_policy.py to train rollout policy.
 `$ python train_policy.py --policy=rollout --epoch=1 --gpu=0`
 This is fast.